 Southwest Human Development introduced Raising A Reader to Arizona in 2010.
 The national program is designed to educate parents about the importance of early literacy skills and how they can build these skills in their young children to help them enter school ready to learn.

-Parents attend eight weekly early literacy workshops, and after each, they take home a bag of books to share with their children.
+Parents attend eight weekly early literacy workshops, and after each, they take home a bag of books to share together as a family.
 Each week, the bag is exchanged for a new set of books.
-Parents who complete the program receive five high-quality children’s books to keep.
+Families who complete the program receive 12 high-quality children’s books to start their own home libraries.

-Southwest Human Development offers the Raising A Reader program in schools, community centers and low-income apartment communities.
+Southwest Human Development offers the Raising A Reader program in schools, community centers, libraries, low-income apartment communities and other gathering places.
 The community-based format makes it an ideal venue for linking participants to local resources, while eliminating the need for transportation to receive this early literacy service.

 A Proven Solution